Table of Contents

 “For whoever has, to him more will be given, and he will have abundance; but whoever does not have, even what he has will be taken away from him.”

-Jesus was not talking about material things in this verse but rather spiritual matters.
+Jesus was not talking about material things in Matthew 13:12 but rather spiritual matters.
 He was talking about those that seek the kingdom of heaven.
-And this reference is confirmed in the previous verse (v.
-11) where He said, “Because it has been given to you to know the mysteries of the kingdom of heaven, but to them it has not been given” (Matthew 13:11).
+And this reference is confirmed in the previous verse (verse 11) where He said, “Because it has been given to you to know the mysteries of the kingdom of heaven, but to them it has not been given” (Matthew 13:11).

 Jesus said, “Therefore you are to be perfect, as your heavenly Father is perfect” (Matthew 5:48).
 The Lord has great plans for His people.
-And He will bestow the most in the eternal life on those who will most reflect His image in their lives in this world.
+And He will bestow great blessings on those who will most reflect His image in their lives in this world.
 But keep in mind that the Lord selects His agents not because they are perfect (Philippians 3:12) but because, they may gain perfection through His grace (2 Corinthians 12:9).
 Thus, He will accept only those who have aimed high.
 Paul exhorts the believers saying, “Let us therefore, as many as are perfect, have this attitude” (Philippians 3:15).

 The Lord puts every person under responsibility to do his best.
 Moral perfection is asked of all.
 Never should we lower the standard of morality in order to allow for sin.
 We need to understand that imperfection of character is sin.
-Everyone who accepts Christ as a personal Savior will gain victory over sin.
-And those who would be workers together with God must be earnest to perfect their bodies and minds by His grace.
+Everyone who accepts Christ as a personal Savior will gain victory over sin (1 Corinthians 15:57).
+And those who would be workers together with God must be earnest to perfect their bodies and minds through His empowering grace (Philippians 4:13).
 This is the education that will endure unto eternal life (Psalm 19:7).

 The Lord requires of every Christian growth in every way.
 Christ has paid us our wages of sin, even by His own blood to help us in His service.
 He came to our world to give us an example of how we should be like, and what spirit we should bring into His work.
 He desires us to study how we can best promote His work and glorify His name in the world (Isaiah 25:1).
 Therefore, we need to live to honor the Father who “so loved the world, that He gave His only begotten Son, that whosoever believes in Him should not perish, but have everlasting life” (John 3:16).